hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 23_9_4
+## sec23 | Smart Learning to Find Dumb Contracts.
+* Motivation: The author studies the problem of smart contract vulnerability detection, specifically, how to extend the source code level analysis capabilities of existing formal detection tools to bytecode.
+* Key Idea: The author uses static analysis tools to perform supervised learning at the source code level, then compiles the source code into bytecode, and then performs machine learning by matching the source code-level vulnerability results with the bytecode.
+* Implement：The system proposed by the author first uses slither to analyze the contract source code, then compiles the source code into bytecode, and then associates the bytecode with slither's detection results.
+* Challenge: For close source contracts, the author will perform similarity analysis twice, the first time It is used to filter out those bytecodes with vulnerabilities that are similar to those that have been detected, and the second test is for vulnerability detection.
+*  Expriments: The system proposed by author leads the pack with a 100% Completion Rate, 99.7% Accuracy, and 0.2 second average contract analysis time, i.e., 10-1,000x faster than competitors.
+Besides, the True Positive Rate is 98.7% and False Positive Rate is 0.6%.

 # 23_9_3
 ## sec23 | Snapping Snap Sync: Practical Attacks on Go Ethereum Synchronising Nodes.
 * Motivation: This research focuses on the security issue of the synchronization mechanism of the Ethereum client (i.e., go-ethereum), that is, by interfering with the synchronization mechanism of Ethereum to achieve the purpose of forking the blockchain.